 It was such a success that organisers decided to make it an annual event – incorporating Blackpool Children’s Carnival dating back to 1897.

 Between 11 and 21 June the following year the second Blackpool Carnival took place.
 But the 1924 event proved to be the last.
-Several days were event-free and, without anything scheduled, many of the visitors just got drunk.
+Several of the days were event-free.
+Without any scheduled activities to take part in, many of the visitors just spent their time drinking and being merry!
 Little changes over the years!
 With all the problems that so much drunkenness created, the Council decided to hold a festival of Lights from 1925 instead.
 Of course that was to become the world famous Blackpool Illuminations.

 While you’re here…

 Go to the homepage of the Live Blackpool website for the latest updates.

 Love the Fylde Coast?
 Sign up for your email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 Booking a stay?
 Pick a safe, clean and legal place to stay, at the very best price.
 Book with the Visit Fylde Coast and StayBlackpool guide.